salihigde/CarND-PID-Control-Project/README.md

-# CarND PID Control Project
+# Car-ND PID Control Project

 ## Describe the effect each of the P, I, D components had in your implementation.
 * P (Propotional): Has the most effect on car's behavior.
 Car will steer in proportion to CTE.
 Simply CTE defines car distance from the middle line of the road.
 When we use only P when car is getting further from right/left it steers to the left/right.